project-chip/connectedhomeip/docs/BUILDING.md

 ## Build Documentation

-The CHIP build system uses GNU autotools to build various platform images on Linux or MacOS.
+The CHIP build system uses GNU autotools to build various platform images on Linux or macOS.

 Tested on:

--   MacOS
+-   macOS
 -   Ubuntu 18.04

 Build system features: